btcpayserver/btcpayserver-doc/Apps.md

 Point of sale app can also be used for receiving donations or even as a small e-shop, depending on the customizations applied.

+1. Go to > Apps
+2. Add a name for your app
+3. Choose app type > Point Of Sale
+4. Select the store to associate with the app.
+5. Customize your PoS by adding your own items with prices, photos, and a description.
+6. Click "Save Settings".
+7. Click "View App" to view your PoS (Your customers can access the PoS through that link).

+You can change the appearance of your Point of Sale app by following the [theme customization guide](Theme.md).

 ## Crowdfunding App

 Crowdfunding is an application which you can launch from BTCPay Server interface that allows you to create a self-hosted funding campaign, similar to Kickstarter or Indiegogo.
 Unlike traditional crowdfunding platforms, the creator of the campaign is the owner of the platform.
 Funds go directly to the creator’s wallet without any fees.

+1. Go to > Apps
+2. Add a name of your app
+3. Choose app type > Crowdfund
+4. Select the store to associate with the app.
+5. Customize your Crowdfund by adding your own perks with prices, photos, and description.
+6. Check the box > Allow crowdfund to be publicly visible
+7. Click "Save Settings".
+8. Click "View App" to view your Crowdfund (Contributors can access the crowdfund through that link).

 [![BTCPay Crowdfunding](https://img.youtube.com/vi/tFbfyneDj88/mqdefault.jpg)](https://www.youtube.com/watch?v=tFbfyneDj88 "BTCPay crowdfunding")